itsays-zqc/my-website/docs/test/v2_core/5Mornitor.md

 # Monitor

-This section will help you to add the monitor to one simulation project.
-We offer a range of monitors to assist you in obtaining simulation data more intuitively.
-The following will be presented in sequence to provide an introduction.
+This section provides guidance on adding a monitor to your simulation project.
+We offer a variety of monitors designed to enhance your ability to gather simulation data.
+The subsequent content will be presented below, offering an introduction to each monitor.

 ## 5.1 Profile monitor

-Add a profile monitor to current project.
+Incorporate a profile monitor into the current project.

 ```python
 add(